 Tunísia: Visió econòmica i política

-Tunisia's foreign trade represents 104% of its GDP (World Bank, 2018).
-Wire and cable manufacturing continues to be Tunisia's main exporting industry (13.2% of all exports), followed by textile, petroleum by-products, electrical apparatus, olive oil, travel and transportation.
-Hydrocarbon products comprise Tunisia's main imports by far (around 16% of all imports), followed by vehicles, electric apparatus, wheat, transportation and travel.
-According to the latest IMF data, the volume of exports of goods and services increased by 13.8% in 2021 compared to 2020, while imports increased by 4.3%.
-This trend reflects the ongoing recovery that followed the outbreak of COVID-19 pandemic.
-The IMF expects exports growth to slow down to 7.1% in 2022, and imports to increase by 9.2%.
+Tunisia's foreign trade represents 94% of its GDP (World Bank, latest data available).
+Wire and cable manufacturing continues to be Tunisia's main exporting industry (13.3% of all exports), followed by textiles, petroleum by-products, olive oil, parts of vehicles, and plastics.
+Hydrocarbon products comprise Tunisia's main imports by far, followed by vehicles, electric apparatus, wheat, transportation and travel (data Comtrade).

-The European Union is Tunisia's main trading partner, accounting for more than half of its imports and exports.
-Among EU countries, France was Tunisia's top trading partner, accounting for 29.1% of Tunisian exports and 14.2% of its imports (second only to Italy).
-Italy was the second main destination of Tunisian exports and first supplier of goods and services in Tunisia.
-Germany, Spain, China and Turkey were also among Tunisia's major trading partners.
+The European Union is Tunisia's main trading partner, accounting for 67,5% of its exports and 44.2% of its imports.
+On a country level, exports are mainly directed towards France (24.1%), Italy (18.4%), Germany (12.8%), Spain (4.1%), and Libya (3.9%); whereas imports come chiefly from Italy (13.5%), France (11.4%), China (10.4%), Germany (6.5%), and Turkey (5.4%).
 Tunisia has pursued an active policy of enhancing its trade with the rest of Africa.
-In this regard, Tunisia signed a new trade cooperation agreement with Ghana in February 2019.
-In March 2019, the Tunisian Parliament ratified the country's official accession to the Common Market for Eastern and Southern Africa (COMESA, a joint free trade area with twenty member states stretching from Libya to Swaziland).
-Furthermore, Tunisia is seeking to join the Economic Community of West African States (ECOWAS), and is a signatory to the African Continental Free Trade Area (AfCFTA).
+In this regard, Tunisia signed a new trade cooperation agreement with Ghana in 2019.
+In the same year, the Tunisian Parliament ratified the country's official accession to the Common Market for Eastern and Southern Africa (COMESA, a joint free trade area with twenty member states stretching from Libya to Swaziland).
+Furthermore, Tunisia is seeking to join the Economic Community of West African States (ECOWAS) and is a signatory to the African Continental Free Trade Area (AfCFTA).
+Click here for a list of the FTAs signed by Tunisia.

 Foreign Trade Values | 2017 | 2018 | 2019 | 2020 | 2021 |